 In a world increasingly dominated by digital technology, online, social and participatory media have become an integral part of the contemporary media landscape.
-The growing cultural significance of online platforms is evident in the number of subscribers that bloggers and YouTubers like Zoe Sugg (Zoella) and Alfie Deyes (PointlessBlog) attract, and in the amount of web traffic that the websites of online newspapers and magazines generate.
+The growing cultural significance of online platforms is evident in the number of subscribers that YouTubers like Zoe Sugg and JJ Olatunji/KSI attract, and in the amount of web traffic that the websites of online newspapers and magazines generate.

-Through an in-depth study of two contrasting online products, learners will look at the role played by blogs and websites in the media today, exploring the way in which these convergent media platforms increasingly overlap, as well as investigating the potential that they offer for self-representation.
+Through an in-depth study of two contrasting online products, learners will look at the role played by social media channels and websites in the media today, exploring the way in which these convergent media platforms increasingly overlap, as well as investigating the potential that they offer for self-representation.
 The changing relationship between media producers and audiences will be considered here, as learners will examine the idea that media consumers have now become producers who regularly and actively participate in the creation and dissemination of media content online.